Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 A Patient-Centered Approach

 As this study indicated, there are times when fresh transfers result in success rates just as high as frozen transfers.
-That and because costs can be a significant factor in may decisions made by patients, fresh transfers may be preferred by many.
-Because of this, a patient-centered approach is best rather than making overarching principles and guidelines.
+Because costs can be a significant factor in many decisions made by patients, fresh transfers may be preferred by many.
+Because of this, a patient-centered approach is better than making overarching principles and guidelines.
 Today, most clinicians and practices consider estrogen, progesterone, and endometrial lining at the time of the IVF Trigger (as well as patient preferences) when determining if a fresh or frozen will be done.

 Embryo Transfer Risks